How do I add a new route (URL)? Question

 This is triggered by the URL users/:id (such as users/1234).

-The other tabs on the user profile page have URLs of the form users/:id/something and can be found in this block listed as just /:id/something (or /me/somethng for the ones not visible to the public other than the user).
+The other tabs on the user profile page have URLs of the form users/:id/something and can be found in this block listed as just /:id/something (or /me/something for the ones not visible to the public other than the user).

 What the components mean